-3.2 The use of SNA to Assess Influence and Reach of Climate Research Programs
+3.3 The Use of SNA to Assess Influence and Reach of Climate Research Programs

-- Carneiro et al. (2020).
-A web analytics approach to map the influence and reach of CCAFS CCAFS Working Paper no. 326.
-CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS). - Carneiro et al. (2022) What is the importance of climate research?
+- Carneiro et al. (2022) What is the importance of climate research?
 An innovative web-based approach to assess the influence and reach of climate research programs, Environmental Science & Policy, 133:115-126.

 This evaluation sought to understand the influence of the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) in motivating actors to tackle climate change.
-In the CCAFS theory of change, a cross-cutting aim was to work with strategic partners to "foster policy and institutional change" that will enable large-scale Climate-Smart Agriculture (CSA) adoption.
+In the CCAFS theory of change7, a cross-cutting aim was to work with strategic partners to "foster policy and institutional change" that will enable large-scale Climate-Smart Agriculture (CSA) adoption.
 The thematic area on Priorities and Policies for CSA (Flagship Program 1) facilitated this outcome, and progress monitoring included reporting the number of policies and investments informed by CCAFS research.
 However, this indicator did not capture the full extent of CCAFS' influence, as it did not consider the 'soft power' processes that enable policy or investment decision-making, such as shaping perceptions and gaining visibility of CSA as an attractive and viable approach to climate adaptation through improved knowledge exchanges between stakeholders involved in the policy process, increased trust between scientists and policymakers, more diverse and stronger social networks, and enhanced capacity of policymakers and their institutions.